kiran-daware/kSipP/README.md

-# kSipP - Simplify Your SIP Testing.
+# easySIPp - Simplify Your SIP Testing.
 For Everyone.

 [SIPp](https://github.com/SIPp/sipp) is a powerful tool for **VoIP SIP testing** in the telecom world, but it often requires command-line expertise.
-It can be daunting for those unfamiliar with CLI tools. kSipP provides a user-friendly graphical user interface (**Web GUI**) that simplifies the entire process of running and managing **SIPp**.
+It can be daunting for those unfamiliar with CLI tools. easySIPp provides a user-friendly graphical user interface (**Web GUI**) that simplifies the entire process of running and managing **SIPp**.
 Thus, making advanced SIP testing accessible to **everyone**.

 ## Features:
 * **Effortless Scenario Creation:** Generate and modify complex **SIPp XML scenarios** directly within your browser, eliminating the need for complex XML coding manually.